 They followed up their DFB-Pokal success by reaching the semi-finals of the 2018/19 UEFA Europa League under Adi Hutter.
 Here, they met Chelsea, drawing both the first and second legs 1-1 thanks to goals home and away by Luka Jovic.
 Chelsea took the tie on penalties and went on to beat Arsenal in the final.

 The recent era of success for Eintracht Frankfurt has been marked by the contributions of star players such as Jovic, Sebastien Haller, Ante Rebic and Kevin Trapp.

-At the time of writing, Eintracht Frankfurt have finished in mid-table in every Bundesliga season since 2016/17.
-Since then, they have finished 11th, 8th, 7th and 9th.
+Eintracht Frankfurt have finished around mid-table in every Bundesliga season since 2016/17.
+After that they have finished 11th, 8th, 7th, 9th, 5th and 11th.